v-sbradley/bacx-pr/topics/tv-technical-videos.md

 Please note when you do the original Camtasia recording, you will probably have to do it a second time after you get our feedback.
 You can avoid a lot of churn by following the [screen capture guidelines](https://nam06.safelinks.protection.outlook.com/ap/w-59584e83/?url=https%3A%2F%2Fmicrosoft.sharepoint.com%2F%3Aw%3A%2Ft%2FAlchemy%2FEa8PejgWzWhCnrleOlx5SYABru5dTRwSukHKmxxBSMNwEg%3Fe%3DW6TebI&data=02%7C01%7Crenwe%40microsoft.com%7C94c11c2b93c94696b12d08d7dc8f98cd%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C637220381621818780&sdata=1K1jVt3CDw7DveIE00cUfQvTubmthGuFFpaprfDB29M%3D&reserved=0).
 Here are some common things that cause redos:

 - Audio levels and quality
-    - Flubs - saying "um", repeating or interrupting yourself, background noise (dog barking, horn honk), distracting sounds we can't edit out
+- Verbal flubs and surprise background noise (saying "um", repeating or interrupting yourself, background noise (dog barking, horn honk); basically any distracting sounds we can't edit out
 - Wrong screen resolution
 - Use of non-approved demo data (fictitious content)
 - Mouse movements that distract on screen
 - Flow of video and use of transitional graphics/images - don't talk about the new thing while still on the old screen

 > [!NOTE]
-> (Add info for studios they can use per geo for screen cap and good mic - Abhinav)
+> (Add info for studios they can use per geo for screen cap and good mic - **Abhinav**)